The Rock Scene of The Sixties

 His death, though, was not a mystery.
 He worked too hard, slept too little, smoke a lot of God knows what.
 Musically he had waved goodbye a long time ago.
 It had all turned into business and routine - he had lost his enthusiasm.

-Drummer Mitch Mitchell told him time and time again (before and after disbanding) to stay with the simple setup: guitar, bass, drums.
+Drummer Mitch Mitchell told him time and time again (before and after the disbanding) to stay with the simple setup: guitar, bass, drums.
 In this field Hendrix was the one.
 Subsequent LPs & singles demonstrated how right Mitchell was.

 Back cover of Hendrix' first LP